AMERICAN BOARD OF DERMATOLOGY, INC.

 (a) Except as provided in subsection (b), Directors shall be Diplomates of the American Board of Dermatology.
 Interested Diplomates, dermatological organizations and other medical associations may suggest nominees for consideration as directors.
 Nominations may be made by one or more of the Directors at any legally convened meeting of the Board of Directors.

-(b) Public Members shall be non-physicians who (i) are found by the Board of Directors to be knowledgeable in health related issues or to have such other knowledge or insights as the Board of Directors deems useful to carrying out the mission of the American Board of Dermatology and (ii) meet such other qualifications as the Board of Directors may from time to time impose.
+(b) Public Members shall be non-physicians who (i) are found by the Board of Directors to be knowledgeable in health-related issues or to have such other knowledge or insights as the Board of Directors deems useful to carrying out the mission of the American Board of Dermatology and (ii) meet such other qualifications as the Board of Directors may from time to time impose.
 Nominations for Public Members may be made by current or emeritus directors.
-At least two candidates shall be nominated for each Public Member position.

 Section 3.
 Election.
 New directors shall be elected at the Annual Meeting of the Board of Directors, or as necessary at the discretion of the Board at any other official meeting of the Board of Directors.
 Incumbent directors being reelected to another term in accordance with Section 4 of this Article shall be elected at the Annual Meeting of the Board of Directors.
-Each director shall be elected by majority vote of the incumbent directors present in person except that Public Members shall have no vote in the election of directors or Board officers.
+Each director shall be elected by rank choice vote of the incumbent Diplomate directors present in person except that Public Members shall have no vote in the election of directors or Board officers.
 Elections need not be by secret ballot unless requested by a director.
 No more than one Public Member may be elected in any calendar year.
+The Young Diplomate Observer Member shall be selected by the Board of Directors from a pool of nominees solicited from an open call to recently certified diplomates.

 Section 4.
 Term.

-(b) No Public Member may serve more than two consecutive terms.
+(c) No Public Member may serve more than three consecutive terms.

 Section 5.
 Resignations.
 Any director may resign by giving written notice to the President or Executive Director.
 A resignation shall take effect immediately upon receipt of such notice by the President or Executive Director unless another date is specified in the notice.
 No acceptance shall be required to make a resignation effective.